-As new innovations are being developed in drug therapy, medication production, and drug delivery systems, pharmaceutical sciences graduates will be in great demand.
-Targeted industries that will require BS level pharmaceutical sciences skills include pharmaceutical manufacturing, chemical manufacturing, food, and beverage manufacturing, biomedical and bioscience, testing laboratories, and technical consulting services.
+As innovations are being developed in drug therapy, medication production, and drug delivery systems, pharmaceutical sciences graduates will be in great demand!
+Targeted industries requiring BS-level pharmaceutical sciences skills include pharmaceutical manufacturing, chemical manufacturing, food and beverage manufacturing biomedical and bioscience, testing laboratories, and technical consulting services.

 Upon successful completion of all program requirements, learners will have knowledge and skills to:

-- Be prepared to critically think, analyze and solve problems in the pharmaceutical sciences;
+- Be prepared to think, analyze, and solve problems in the pharmaceutical sciences critically.

 - Demonstrate a thorough grasp of fundamental knowledge and understanding of pharmaceutical concepts and be capable of integration of such topics; and

-For more information about the BSPS program, please contact Tiffany Ardley, PhD, at (850) 599-3774 or email@example.com.
+For additional information about the BSPS program, please contact Tiffany Ardley, PhD, at (850) 599-3774 or email email@example.com.

 *Please note CoPPS, IPH does not make undergraduate admissions decisions.